datamachinist/datamachinist.github.io/_pages/02-data-science-dictionary.md

     - Reinforcement learning

 - **Supervised learning**
 It's a type of machine learning where the computer make predictions or take decisions based on labelled training set of observations.
+It uses algorithms generalise from historical data in order to make predictions on new unseen data.
 It can be used for classification or regression problems.

 - **Unsupervised learning**
 It's a type of machine learning used to draw inference from data sets consisting of input data without labeled output.
 It is typically used to group similar observations into groups (cluster analysis).